peterducai/etcd-tools/workflow.md

 ## iowait

 values should be below 4.0.
 Values over 8.0 are alarming.
-Always check sizing of nodes if they have enough CPU/RAM.
+Always check sizing of nodes if they have enough CPU/RAM if you see high iowait.

 # Storage